davmac314/dinit/README.md

 This is the README for Dinit, the service manager and init system.
 It is intended to provide an overview; For full documentation please check the manual pages.
+The impatient may wish to check out the [getting started guide](doc/getting_started.md).

 ## Contents